In this article we talk about the different causes of hearing loss, their different characteristics and what you can do about them.

 - Is there a family history of hearing loss?
 Some causes of deafness run in families, particularly otosclerosis.

-Your doctor is likely to perform some tests on your hearing in the surgery to decide whether your hearing loss seems to be conductive, sensorineural, or mixed.
-They will examine your ears for wax and for obvious problems affecting the eardrum.
+Your doctor may perform some tests on your hearing in the surgery to decide whether your hearing loss is conductive, sensorineural, or mixed.
+These tests are undertaken using a small metal fork-like structure called a tuning fork.
+Your ears will be examined for wax and for obvious problems affecting the eardrum.
 They may then refer you for formal hearing tests.
 See the separate leaflet called Hearing Tests for more details.

 Further reading and references